sandydoo/sandydoo/README.md

 My favourite languages these days are __Haskell, Elm, Rust, or anything similarly typed and functional__ (see the projects below), but I also know way too much about browsers and __JavaScript__, and have previously worked with __Python__ and __Ruby__.

 __Nix__ is my preferred way to manage dependencies and build environments on Linux and MacOS.
-I’m familiar with most of the cloud offerings, i.e. AWS, and what it takes to set up and secure such services.

 #### What are your interests?